Applies to England

 Main habitats: wood pasture

 Moccas Park is closed to the public as our tenure of the land does not allow public access, except for certain special events and for those holding a visitor’s permit.
-You can apply for a permit to access the site (see contact details below).
+To apply for a permit call 01299 400686 or email firstname.lastname@example.org for more information.

 Features of interest